hirenchatrola/terraformTest/README.md

 	Edit variable.tf & provider.tf file:
 		1. Edit provider.tf with your account region
 		2. Edit variables.tf with region AZs and AWS region
-		3. Edit keypair with your AWS keypair
+		3. Gerate and Edit keypair with your AWS keypair

 #Step to run the terraform
 Step 1: